CANDIDATE ELECTIONS APPLICATION

 Campaign Spending Limits

-- A candidate running for any ASI Board position shall be allowed to spend a maximum total of $350.00.
+- A candidate running for ASI Board position shall be allowed to spend a maximum total of $350.00, and Presidential tickets shall be allowed to spend a maximum of $500.00.
 This total shall include all contributions, gifts, discounts and/or donations by individuals, businesses and/or organizations, including the candidate.
 This total shall not include any costs associated with the creation of a candidate’s 4×4 boards.

-- Must report purchases, donations, used items everything has a value!!
+- Must report purchases, donations, and used items.
+Everything has a value!!

-- Every candidate must personally turn in a Campaign Expenditure Form even if nothing was spent or donated no later than Monday April 17, 2017, 4:00 p.m. in ASI Government Office, Sequoia Hall, Room 311.
+- Every candidate must personally turn in a Campaign Expenditure Form, even if nothing was spent or donated, no later than Monday April 15, 2019, 4:00 p.m. in ASI Government Office, University Union, 3rd floor.
 Failure to submit Campaign Expenditure Form will result in disqualification.